fatdude/page_engine/README.markdown

 Then bundle install.

+To make use of the assets in the gem add the following to your stylesheets manifest

+   *= require page_engine

+and after jquery in your javascripts manifest

+   //= require page_engine

 Since rails 3.0 doesn't support the asset pipeline out of the box you will also need to install the gems assets (images, css and javascript) using:

 	rails g page_engine

 If you've managed to get the asset pipeline working in rails 3.0 then you can skip the above step... and feel free to give yourself a biscuit.

+To install the migrations run

+  rake page_engine_engine:install:migrations

 ## Usage